IMPRS-CBSC becomes IMPRS-BAC!

 Most of our students come into the program with a master's degree in a relevant subject (e.g. molecular biology, bioinformatics, biochemistry, mathematics, physics, biotechnology).
 For exceptional students with a bachelor's degree only we offer the preparatory program which allows you to attend lectures for three semesters and start on your PhD research after a qualifying exam, without submitting a master's thesis.
 Some knowledge of German may be required for the preparatory program.

 Our students come from all over the world and our working language is English.

-Degree: The doctoral examination at the end of the PhD program entitles the holder to the German doctoral degree "Doctor of Natural Sciences" (Dr. rer. nat.) which is considered to be equivalent to the international academic degree "Doctor of Philosophy" (Ph.D.).
-The doctoral degree is, in most cases, awarded by the Department of Mathematics and Computer Science of the Freie Universität Berlin.
+The submission and successful defense of your thesis at the end of the PhD program entitles you to the German doctoral degree "Doctor of Natural Sciences" (Dr. rer. nat.) which is considered to be equivalent to the international academic degree "Doctor of Philosophy" (Ph.D.).
+The doctoral degree is, in most cases, awarded by the Department of Mathematics and Computer Science or the Department of Biology, Chemistry, Pharmacy of the Freie Universität Berlin.